bew/libvirt-nixos-nix-tools/examples/simple-domain/README.md

 Build with `nix-build`

-Recreate the libvirt domain with `./result/bin/recreate-libvirt-domain--nixos-vm1`
+(Re-)create the libvirt domain with the script `./result/bin/recreate-libvirt-domain--nixos-vm1`

 ## Main files